-- Measurements should be taken in a sitting position with the back supported using a validated device known to be accurate. - BP should be taken in both arms on at least one visit and if one arm has a consistently higher pressure, that arm should be used for BP measurement and interpretation.
+Measurements should be taken in a sitting position with the back supported using a validated device known to be accurate.

-AOBP Threshold for diagnosis:A mean SBP ≥135 mmHg or DBP >85 mmHq.
+AOBP Threshold for diagnosis: A mean SBP ≥135 mmHg or DBP ≥85 mmHg.

-- A cuff with an appropriate bladder size for the size of the arm should be chosen: bladder width should be close to 40% of the arm circumference and length should cover 80-100% of the arm circumference. - The arm should be bare, supported, and kept at heart level. - The lower edge of the cuff should sit 3 cm above the elbow crease with the bladder centred over the brachial artery. - The patient's legs should be uncrossed with feet flat on the floor. - · There should be no talking and the room should be quiet. - The device should be set to take measures at 1-to 2-minute intervals. - The first measurement should be taken to verify cuff position and validity of the measurement. - The patient should be left alone after the first measurement while the device automatically takes subsequent readings. - The average BP as displayed on the electronic device should be recorded, as well as the arm used and whether the patient was supine, sitting or standing.
+- BP should be taken in both arms on at least one visit and if one arm has a consistently higher pressure, that arm should be used for BP measurement and interpretation. - A cuff with an appropriate bladder size for the arm should be chosen: bladder width should be close to 40% of the arm circumference and length should cover 80-100% of the arm circumference. - The arm should be bare, supported, and kept at heart level. - The lower edge of the cuff should sit 3 cm above the elbow crease with the bladder centred over the brachial artery. - The patient's legs should be uncrossed with feet flat on the floor. - There should be no talking and the room should be quiet. - The device should be set to take measures at 1-to 2-minute intervals. - The first measurement should be taken to verify the cuff position and validity of the measurement. - The patient should be left alone after the first measurement while the device automatically takes subsequent readings. - The mean BP as displayed on the electronic device should be recorded, as well as the arm used and whether the patient was supine, sitting or standing.

-RECOMMENDED TECHNIQUE FOR NON-AUTOMATED OFFICE BLOOD PRESSURE (NON-AOBP)
+RECOMMENDED TECHNIQUE FOR OFFICE BLOOD PRESSURE MEASUREMENT (OBPM)

-- Measurements should be taken with a device known to be accurate. - BP should be taken in both arms on at least one visit and if one arm has a consistently higher pressure, that arm should be used for BP measurement and interpretation. - A recently calibrated aneroid device or sphygmomanometer should be used.
-Ensure the device is clearly visible at eye level. - A cuff with an appropriate bladder size for the size of the arm should be chosen: bladder width should be close to 40% of the arm circumference and length should cover 80-100% of the arm circumference. - The arm should be bare, supported, and kept at heart level. - The lower edge of the cuff should sit 3 cm above the elbow crease with the bladder centred over the brachial artery. - The patient should rest comfortably for 5 minutes prior to the measurement in the seated position with their back supported. - The patient's legs should be uncrossed with feet flat on the floor. - There should be no talking and the room should be quiet. - The first reading should be discarded and the latter two averaged.
+- Measurement using validated electronic (oscillometric) upper arm devices is preferred over auscultation. - Measurements should be taken in a sitting position with a device known to be accurate. - BP should be taken in both arms on at least one visit and if one arm has a consistently higher pressure, that arm should be used for BP measurement and interpretation. - If an electronic device is not available, a recently calibrated aneroid device or sphygmomanometer can be used and ensure the device is clearly visible at eye level. - A cuff with an appropriate bladder size for the arm should be chosen: bladder width should be close to 40% of the arm circumference and length should cover 80-100% of the arm circumference. - The arm should be bare, supported and kept at heart level. - The lower edge of the cuff should sit 3 cm above the elbow crease with the bladder centred over the brachial artery. - The patient should rest comfortably for 5 minutes prior to the measurement in the seated position with their back supported.

-Non-AOBP threshold for diagnosis:

-A mean SBP ≥140 mmHg and/ or DBP ≥90 mmHg.
+OBPM threshold for diagnosis in the absence of compelling indications: A mean SBP ≥140 mmHg and/or DBP ≥90 mmHg.

-Threshold for Diagnosis in Diabetes:

-A mean SBP ≥130 mmHg and/or DBP ≥80 mmHg.
+Threshold for diagnosis in Diabetes: A mean SBP ≥130 mmHg and/or DBP ≥80 mmHg.